WithoutHaste/PortfolioBuilder/README.md

 Some of these exercises cannot be completed in all programming languages; for instance, some languages have no GUI support.
 Just complete what you can.

-After you finish the Console exercises, the rest are not strictly ordered by difficulty.
+After the first few exercises, the rest are not strictly ordered by difficulty.
 Some languages will be better suited to some exercises, and some programmers will find some concepts easier to understand.
 Feel free to skip around, this is your practice time!

 ## Exercises